djsteve33/music-collection/README.md

 My Music Collection

 Welcome to My Music Collection!
 This application allows a user to view their album collection, add an album to their collection, edit an existing album, and delete an album from their collection.

 Installation

-You will need to run Bundle in order to install all necessary files for the program to function properly
+You will need to run Bundle Install in order to install all necessary files for the program to function properly

 Usage

 To run the program, you will first need to type the word Shotgun

 To start running the program, launch localhost(http://127.0.0.1:9393/).
 There is also a link to the url just above the last line of the Shotgun code.
 When the program begins, you will see a Welcome message and you will be prompted to either sign up or sign in.